1 New project

 Let’s launch the IDEA StatiCa Connection application.
 Create a new project by selecting a template closest to the required design and fill the name and the description of the project.
 After choosing the required properties, confirm by Create project.

-Since you work under the AISC code, make sure to set the imperial units (see How to change the system of units).
+Since you work under the AISC code, set the imperial units (see How to change the system of units).

 Start with the modification of the joint geometry.
 Right-click on the web of the continuous beam opens the context menu with all available actions for the beams.
 Use the Plus button to add a new cross-section.